 Resource leveling is the smoothening of resource usage to increase project efficiency.
-It is performed to realize a trade off between project duration and project cost.
+It is performed to realize a tradeoff between project duration and project cost.

-Traditional project scheduling techniques do not take resource usage into account, and often produce erratic resource usage that drives up the project budget.
+Traditional project scheduling techniques do not take resource usage into account, and often produce erratic resource usage profiles that drives up the project budget.

 For example, let’s say you have a project which involves digging a hole.
 It takes one laborer plus an excavator 40 hours to perform the task, like this: